aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/outlineoptions/defaultbookmarksoutlinelevel/_index.md

 ---
 title: OutlineOptions.DefaultBookmarksOutlineLevel
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the default level in the document outline at which to display Word bookmarks.
+description: Specifies the default level in the document outline at which to display Word bookmarks in C#
 type: docs
 weight: 50
 url: /net/aspose.words.saving/outlineoptions/defaultbookmarksoutlinelevel/